dart-lang/site-www/src/language/class-modifiers.md

 ```

 To define a pure interface that others are free to implement, that cannot be
-inherited and only has abstract members, define an `abstract interface class`.
+inherited but is allowed to have abstract members, define an
+`abstract interface class`.

 ## `final`

 Use the `final` modifier to prevent subtyping from a class outside of the current
 library, closing the type hierarchy.
 Disallowing both inheritance and implementation means `final` classes provide all
 the same guarantees of [`base`](#base) and [`interface`](#interface) classes.

-Final class can be extended or implemented within the
+Final classes can be extended or implemented within the
-same library, but like the `base` modifier, any subtypes must be marked `base`.
+same library, but like the `base` modifier, any subtypes must be marked `base`,
+`final`, or `sealed`.

 ```dart
 // Library a.dart